johnch18/CraftingCalculatorJavaAlpha/README.md

 - Recursive crafting
 - Multiple recipes (must manually select a recipe to use though, give me a break I'm not going to read your mind)
 - Chance outputs
+- Fluids
+- Dummy recipes

 ## Features I want:

 - Ability to rip recipes, item names, and icons from game
-- GUI to do crafting calculations
+- GUI and/or CLI to do crafting calculations
 - Minecraft version independence
 - Portability